Centre In France

 90-day maximum stay: The Strasbourg program purposely lasts fewer than 90 days so that students do not have to obtain a visa for stays of longer than 90 days.
 If you plan to arrive in Europe early or stay once the program ends, you must acquire a long-term French study visa, a time-consuming process that requires a fee and an in-person visit to a French consulate.
 You cannot obtain a visa once you are in Europe.

-The comprehensive fee (for tuition & fees, room, and board) is the same as for study in Danville, except that (1) there is a $375 non-refundable deposit/surcharge due by March 15 that helps to cover some of the additional costs of housing in France, (2) students pay for their own airfare to and from the Strasbourg airport, and (3) a $100 book charge (also due March 15) covers all books you will need in Strasbourg, where students sometimes share copies of books and articles.
+The comprehensive fee (for tuition & fees, room, and board) is the same as for study in Danville, except that (1) there is a $375 non-refundable deposit/surcharge due by March 9 that helps to cover some of the additional costs of housing in France, (2) students pay for their own airfare to and from the Strasbourg airport, and (3) a $100 book charge (also due March 15) covers all books you will need in Strasbourg, where students sometimes share copies of books and articles.
 All financial aid arrangements in Danville continue in Strasbourg.
-Students with remaining loan eligibility are eligible to borrow additional money for educational expenses.
-Most students say they spend about twice as much on personal expenses as they spend in Danville.
-However, you may be able to save some money by canceling your automobile insurance while away.
-The non-refundable $375 deposit/surcharge includes a $15 carbon mitigation fee, but does not include the $20 fee for the Travel Clinic, which all students studying abroad must attend.
+The non-refundable $375 deposit/surcharge includes a $15 carbon mitigation fee, but does not include the $20 fee for the travel medicine presentation, which all students studying abroad must attend.

 Students studying abroad are charged for the regular Centre board plan.
 They are then given food money at regular intervals while abroad and learn to shop in the markets and prepare their meals as a group, in their apartment kitchens.
 In the past, students have become experts at finding inexpensive, fresh ingredients and preparing simple, healthy, and delicious fare.
 Centre will pay for occasional group meals, for a two-night/three-day excursion, and for an art and architecture trip in the region that all students take.